Yakult

 Yakult (ヤクルト, Yakuruto) is a Japanese sweetened probiotic milk beverage fermented with the bacteria strain Lacticaseibacillus casei Shirota.
-It is sold by Yakult Honsha based in Tokyo.
+It is sold by Yakult Honsha, based in Tokyo.
 The name "Yakult" was coined from jahurto, an Esperanto word meaning "yogurt".

 Ingredients

-Yakult's ingredients are water, skimmed milk, glucose-fructose syrup, sucrose, natural flavours (citrus), and live Lacticaseibacillus casei Shirota bacteria.
-The strain was originally classified as being Lactobacillus casei.
+Yakult's ingredients are water, skimmed milk, glucose-fructose syrup, sucrose, natural flavors (citrus), and live Lacticaseibacillus casei Shirota bacteria.
+The strain was originally classified as Lactobacillus casei.

 Yakult is prepared by adding glucose to skimmed milk and heating the mixture at 90 to 95 °C for about 30 minutes.
-After letting it cool down to 45 °C, the mixture is inoculated with the lactobacillus and incubated for 6 to 7 days at 37 to 38 °C. After fermentation, water, sugar, gums, and lactic acid are added.
+After letting it cool to 45 °C, the mixture is inoculated with the Lactobacillus and incubated for 6 to 7 days at 37 to 38 °C. After fermentation, water, sugar, gums, and lactic acid are added.

+It is produced with various flavors.
+In Singapore, it was sold in orange, grape, apple, and original flavors from 1980 to 2026.
+However, from July 2026, the orange flavor was discontinued and replaced with peach due to production capacity constraints.
+The muscat flavor is produced in Mexico and China, while the mango flavor is sold in Indonesia and India.